-Genocides are a deliberate destruction of national, ethnic or religious groups.
+Genocides are a deliberate destruction of national, ethnic, racial or religious groups.
 They are still happening today.

 Born in 1900, Polish-Jewish lawyer Raphael Lemkin had long been preoccupied with developing a legal framework for the protection of minority groups.
 This became more pressing when Nazi Germany invaded Poland in 1939.
 Lemkin escaped to Sweden and eventually to the United States.
 However, 49 members of his family, who stayed in Poland, perished in the Holocaust.

-It was in Sweden that Lemkin wrote his magnum opus Axis Rule in Occupied Europe (1944), in which he outlined his concept of genocide - combining the Greek word for race, nation, or tribe (genos) with the suffix -cide, from the Latin word for killing (caedere).
+It was in Sweden that Lemkin wrote his magnum opus Axis Rule in Occupied Europe (1944), in which he outlined his concept of genocide - combining the Greek word genos (race, tribe) and the Latin cide (killing).
 Following its publication, Lemkin lobbied the newly established United Nations for passage of a convention against genocide; proposing that genocide be a violation of international law and subject to prosecution.

 The United Nations codified genocide as an independent crime in the 1948 Convention on the Prevention and Punishment of the Crime of Genocide.
 In Article II: